dmitrysteblyuk/use-spy/README.md

 ## Advantages

-With Spy you can easily separate application logic and state management from component UI.
+With Spy you can easily decouple application logic and state management from components UI.

 It will make logic and state reusable, readable and testable.